sensu/sensu-go-workshop/README.md

    Using the Sensu agent means your applications don't need to know where they are running - they can just publish events to a local socket!

-1. Configuring our first automated event producer.
+1. **Configuring our first automated event producer**.
 Let's install a service and a plugin to monitor this service, and have Sensu monitor it on a 10 second interval.

    ```
-   $ sudo yum install -y nginx nagios-plugins-all
+   $ sudo yum install -y nginx nagios-plugins-http
    ```

    Let's start Nginx and make sure it is up and running.